Unité d'habitation: Other buildings and influences

 All were oriented with the building's long axis running north–south, so the units face east and west.

 The replacement of steel by rough-cast concrete (béton brut) was a key element that seeded the Brutalist Movement.
-The Unité d'Habitation inspired many brutalist housing complexes.
-In England such buildings include the Alton West estate in Roehampton, London, and Park Hill in Sheffield, both of which have attracted much negative criticism.
-More successful English incarnations of the Unité include Chamberlin, Powell and Bon's Barbican Estate (completed 1982), Gordon Tait's Samuda Estate, Isle of Dogs (1965), Ernő Goldfinger's Balfron Tower (1967), and Trellick Tower (1972), all in London.
+The Unité d'habitation inspired many brutalist housing complexes.
+English iterations on the Unité concept include Chamberlin, Powell and Bon's Barbican Estate (completed 1982), Gordon Tait's Samuda Estate, Isle of Dogs (1965), Ernő Goldfinger's Balfron Tower (1967), and Trellick Tower (1972), all in London.
 The triple-level roof garden of Great Arthur House (1957) (see Golden Lane Estate), designed by Chamberlin, Powell and Bon, was inspired by Le Corbusier's Unité d'Habitation and is a fine vantage point towards St Paul's Cathedral and the Barbican Estate and has panoramic views across London.
 A roof terrace for the tenants was furnished with a decorative pool, seats, plant boxes, and a distinctive concrete canopy and pergola.
-The estate was popular with professionals such as doctors and is still a self-sufficient 'urban village'.
+The estate was popular with professionals and is still a self-sufficient 'urban village'.
 It is seen as the most successful of England's housing developments from the early 1950s.

 The apartment building Polska Akademia Nauk (Polish Academy of Sciences) in 20 Wiejska Street in Warsaw, Poland was inspired by Le Corbusier's principles.
 The architect was Jerzy Gieysztor and the building was completed in 1964.
 Among central European countries, it is unique for its period.
 It is an abstract sculptural building that floats over anthropomorphic concrete pillars (pilotis).
 All its apartments are spacious, there is an indoor shopping mall, and the roof terrace has a swimming pool.
 This building was also inspired by the Polish pavilion from the 1937 World Expo in Paris, especially the sandstone wall relief and the entrance roof with round holes.
 Other Polish buildings inspired by the Unité d'Habitation include the Za Żelazną Bramą Housing Estate (Behind the Iron Gate) in Warsaw, and Superjednostka in Katowice, built in the 1970s.